andryanduta/domain-generator/README.md

 # Domain generator
 Go packages for generating domain

-Previously we were still very repetitive manually creating the domain service, so to minimize the repetition, this tool will automatically generates a new domain service based on your needs.
+This tool will automatically generates a new domain service based on your needs.
+Previously we were still very repetitive manually creating the domain service, so to minimize the repetition.

 # Architecture
 ```